numbas/editor/docs/exam/diagnostic.rst

 The behaviour of a diagnostic test is controlled by the exam's :ref:`diagnostic algorithm <diagnostic-algorithm>`.

-The algorithm has access to the exam's knowledge graph as well as a :term:`state <diagnostic state>` object, which it is able to modify.
+The algorithm has access to the exam's knowledge graph as well as a :dfn:`state` object, which it is able to modify.

 When a diagnostic test starts, the algorithm selects the first question to show the student.